Norfolk Southern (NYSE:NSC) Releases Q1 2024 Earnings Guidance

-Norfolk Southern (NYSE:NSC – Get Free Report) updated its first quarter 2024 earnings guidance on Tuesday.
-The company provided EPS guidance of 2.490-2.490 for the period, compared to the consensus EPS estimate of 2.610.
+Norfolk Southern (NYSE:NSC – Get Free Report) issued an update on its first quarter 2024 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of 2.490-2.490 for the period, compared to the consensus estimate of 2.610.
 The company issued revenue guidance of -.
 Norfolk Southern also updated its Q1 guidance to $2.49 EPS.

 Analyst Ratings Changes

-A number of research analysts have commented on NSC shares.
-Susquehanna upped their target price on Norfolk Southern from $245.00 to $270.00 and gave the stock a neutral rating in a research report on Thursday, March 28th.
-Citigroup raised their price objective on Norfolk Southern from $253.00 to $286.00 and gave the stock a buy rating in a research note on Thursday, February 8th.
-BMO Capital Markets reduced their target price on Norfolk Southern from $250.00 to $245.00 and set a market perform rating for the company in a report on Monday, January 29th.
-The Goldman Sachs Group raised their target price on Norfolk Southern from $252.00 to $283.00 and gave the company a buy rating in a report on Thursday, March 21st.
-Finally, UBS Group raised Norfolk Southern from a neutral rating to a buy rating and raised their price target for the company from $238.00 to $302.00 in a research report on Monday, March 4th.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and eleven have assigned a buy rating to the company.
-According to data from MarketBeat.com, Norfolk Southern presently has an average rating of Moderate Buy and a consensus price target of $257.41.
+A number of equities analysts have issued reports on the stock.
+Barclays upgraded shares of Norfolk Southern from an equal weight rating to an overweight rating and lifted their target price for the stock from $255.00 to $305.00 in a research report on Wednesday, February 21st.
+Citigroup lifted their target price on shares of Norfolk Southern from $253.00 to $286.00 and gave the stock a buy rating in a research report on Thursday, February 8th.
+Sanford C. Bernstein upgraded shares of Norfolk Southern from a market perform rating to an outperform rating and set a $272.00 target price for the company in a research report on Monday, January 22nd.
+Stifel Nicolaus cut shares of Norfolk Southern from a buy rating to a hold rating and cut their target price for the stock from $250.00 to $233.00 in a research report on Monday, January 29th.
+Finally, Royal Bank of Canada cut their price objective on shares of Norfolk Southern from $215.00 to $207.00 and set a sector perform rating for the company in a research report on Monday, January 29th.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and eleven have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of Moderate Buy and a consensus target price of $257.41.

 Norfolk Southern Company Profile